The Scenario and the Verdict

 Score: 3.5 out of 5 stars

-Best for: Indie founders and product managers who need a structured discovery partner to pressure-test half-baked ideas before committing to development.
+Best for: Shopify store owners, DTC brands, and ecommerce product managers who need a disciplined discovery partner to turn fuzzy growth ideas into concrete product requirements.

 What It Is